 The COUNTUNIQUE Function

 The most straightforward way to count distinct values is by using the `COUNTUNIQUE` function.
 This function directly counts the number of unique values within a specified range of cells.
-(See Also: How To Move Everything Up A Row In Google Sheets)
+(See Also: How To Make A Pie Graph On Google Sheets)

 Here’s the basic syntax: